pgiacalo/PCB_Reverse_Engineering_Tool/docs/setup/GITHUB_PAGES_AI_SETUP.md

 - ✅ Feature works immediately after deployment

 **For End Users:**
+- ✅ Choose your preferred AI service
-- ✅ Get free API key from Google
+- ✅ Get API key from provider
-- ✅ Enter key in Component Properties dialog
+- ✅ Configure in File → AI Settings
-- ✅ Start using the feature
+- ✅ Choose your security preference (session vs local storage)

 The AI feature is designed to work seamlessly on GitHub Pages without exposing any secrets!